-If you’ve been searching for professional plastic blow molding services, you’ve found the right company at Blow Molded Products.
-Our diverse selection of equipment allows us to blow mold containers ranging from 35 gallons to just a few ounces with a variety of finishes.
-Many of our extensive line of equipment allows us to construct plastic blow molded products ranging from medical, consumer, and industrial applications.
-Our company offers numerous types of resins ranging from High Density Polyethylene (HDPE), Low Density Polyethylene (LDPE), Polypropylene (P.P.),, K-Resin, and Petg., polystyrene, (PS) to name a few
+If you’ve been searching for professional plastic blow molding services, you’ve come to the right place.
+Our diverse facilities allow us to blow mold containers ranging from 35 gallons to just a few ounces with a variety of finishes.
+This equipment allows us to construct plastic blow molded products ranging from medical, consumer, and industrial applications.
+Our company offers numerous types of resins, ranging from High Density Polyethylene (HDPE), Low Density Polyethylene (LDPE), Polypropylene (PP), K-Resin, PETG, and Polystyrene (PS) to name a few.

 So how does blow molding exactly work?
 Blow molding is a manufacturing process is which your selected material (in this case, plastic resin), is melted and hollowed out.
 Once hollow, it’s formed into tube of plastic (parison).

 The parison is a tube-like plastic piece that allows compressed air to travel through, pushing the plastic out to match the mold of your designed piece.
 The part is ejected once the plastic is cooled and hardened.
 The part is then trimmed to remove flash and other secondary operators.